 In a landmark experiment in late 90s, the town of Edina, Minnesota, shifted the start time of its high schools from 7:20 AM to 8:30 AM.
 This naturally gave students more time to sleep.
 Later on, researchers from University of Minnesota found that these students reported feeling less depressed and, of course, less sleepy.

-Few steps you can take to control sleep deprivation
+What you can do to control sleep deprivation?

 Working late in the night and compromising on sleep may give you the impression that you’re working more.
 But if you’re day-sleeping and working sub-optimally through the day as a result of sleep deprivation, then those additional hours mean nothing.
 Net, you might be achieving less by working more number of hours if you’re compromising on sleep.
 And most students, as University of Michigan neurology professor Shelley D. Hershner says, may not even realize that they’re losing something as a result of sleep deprivation: